awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.2100.md

 ## Comparison with Aurora MySQL version 1<a name="AuroraMySQL.Updates.2100.Compare56"></a>

-The following Amazon Aurora MySQL features are supported in Aurora MySQL Version 1 \(compatible with MySQL 5\.6\), but these features are currently not supported in Aurora MySQL Version 2 \(compatible with MySQL 5\.7\)\.
+The following Amazon Aurora MySQL features are supported in Aurora MySQL version 1 \(compatible with MySQL 5\.6\), but these features are currently not supported in Aurora MySQL version 2 \(compatible with MySQL 5\.7\)\.
 + Asynchronous key prefetch \(AKP\)\.
 For more information, see [Optimizing Amazon Aurora indexed join queries with asynchronous key prefetch](AuroraMySQL.BestPractices.md#Aurora.BestPractices.AKP)\.
 + Hash joins\.
 For more information, see [Optimizing large Aurora MySQL join queries with hash joins](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.
 + Native functions for synchronously invoking AWS Lambda functions\.
 For more information, see [Invoking a Lambda function with an Aurora MySQL native function](AuroraMySQL.Integrating.Lambda.md#AuroraMySQL.Integrating.NativeLambda)\.